Celebrating Zelda: Tears of the Kingdom, midnight launches with Canada's Maitreyi Ramakrishnan

 “I’m so happy that I get to be here because this is a home, right?
 This is the GameStop that is in downtown Toronto, so massive.
 It’s so iconic for any Torontonian that goes around and wants to buy a video game.
 So it’s really awesome that it’s happening at home.
 I can’t imagine it any other way!”

 The Legend of Zelda: Tears of the Kingdom is now available exclusively on the Nintendo Switch.
-For more on the game, check out our full review.
+It is available on Amazon, The Source and Best Buy for $89.99.